louisvillemetro-innovation/Dockless-Open-Data/README.md

 If there are not many trips between a starting location even after binning to 3 decimal places in step 2, then we anonymize further to protect privacy of individual riders.
 This common practice is called "k-anonymity".

 In our case, we look for O/D pairs of less than 5.
 That is, where there are less than 5 trips made between any combination of 2 aggregated start and end trip areas across the city.
 If there are, then we randomly move those points in a larger radius from the original location.
-The radius here is about 0.3km in a random direction, which is a generalization method.
+The radius here is about 400 meters in a random direction, which is a k-anonymity generalization method.

 In the final data there is no way to know which trips have been anonymized in this way, and which trips are only aggreggated to the block level without further anonymization.